 Buenos Aires must be the ultimate cosmopolitan city.
 With Latin passion, European elegance and a distinctive style all of its own, this is a city that will steal your heart.
 The Portenos (local residents) are justifiably proud of their city which is comprised of distinct neighbourhoods, each with its own style.

 If you arrive early, why not visit San Telmo and its weekend antiques market and artists' displays, La Boca home to the world-class football team Boca Juniors, Recoleta with its ornate and grand cemetery or Casa Rosada (Pink House) among other attractions.

 The afternoon of our last day in Buenos Aires we take a comfortable overnight bus to to the Ibera Wetland region in the north of Argentina.

 Please note some of your fellow travellers may have started this trip 11 days ago in Lima (Contrast of South America - GGSTC)

 Days 3-4 Ibera wetlands

-We spend the next 2 nights/3 days in the Ibera wetlands where opportunities for wildlife watching abound.
+We spend the next two days in the Ibera wetlands where opportunities for wildlife watching abound.

 The wetlands cover an area the size of Belgium, so there’s plenty to explore.
 Roam the marshes, lagoons and grasslands, and keep an eye out for a rich array of wildlife; howler monkeys, capibaras, alligators, marsh deer, wolves and hundreds of species of birds all call the wetlands home.